ioannisvlachos/insomnia_scrapper/README.md

 ## Overview

 This script scrapes user and comment data from the high-tech forum insomnia.gr.
 It leverages BeautifulSoup and Requests to efficiently extract and process the forum's content.
+Scrapped data can be used for differente purposes, such as data handling, database testing, osint, etc.

 ## Key Features